jlledom/dhcpcd/BUILDING.md

 For Valgrind, it needs to unlink the pipe files which it can't do anyway as it's dropped permissions.
 Otherwise it works fine.

+GNU/Hurd requires libpcap as build dependency.

+Only ethernet devices are currently supported on the Hurd platform; other network interface types are not yet implemented.

 ## Init systems
 We try and detect how dhcpcd should interact with system services at runtime.
 If we cannot auto-detect how do to this, or it is wrong then